tigersizer/cluster-test/README.md

 ## Introduction

-Update on making the repo public: This is presented as-is with nothing implied - warranty, fitness, support, or even sanity.
+Update on making the repo public: This is presented as-is with nothing implied: warranty, fitness, support, or even sanity.

-This is very long document.
+The .md files are a very long document.
 Feel free to skip the sections you do not need.

 However, from what I've seen, this is not at all normal.
 Skipping sections may break things, later.